 - Will my NDA or BLA applications that are currently in review by OND divisions be affected?
 If so, how?

 Review teams will not change.
 However, the responsible division and signatory responsible for NDA and BLA applications under review may change – this will be determined by several factors, including how far along the review of the application is at the time of the reorganization of that division.
-If there is a change in responsible organization or point of contact for applications currently under review, then Sponsors will be notified.
-Sponsors can also see if their applications are affected by viewing the list of application (INDs and NDA/BLAs) numbers and the associated point person on the NDRP Modernization Reorganization webpage.
+If there is a change in responsible organization, signatory or point of contact for applications currently under review, then Sponsors will be notified.
+At the start of each phase, Sponsors can also see if their applications are affected by the reorganizations of that phase by viewing the list of application (INDs and NDA/BLAs) numbers and the associated point person on the NDRP Modernization Reorganization webpage.

 - As a result of the reorganization, will there be changes to CDER Manual of Policies and Procedures (MAPPs) as well as guidance documents related to INDs and NDA/BLA marketing applications?